runletapp/website/docs/cli/config.md

 :::important

-You will need to run the command as root on linux if Runlet is running as a service.
+You will need to run the command as root on Linux if Runlet is running as a service.

 ```shell
 sudo runlet @config